 - Step 1: Most Indians/Pakistani would peel bitter melon before slicing and that’s what I do.
 First, wash the bitter gourd and peel it lightly, just remove ridges to have smooth skin.
 You can use a peeler which really hastens the process.

 - Then you cut bitter melon lengthwise and remove the seed.
 If the seeds are red it just shows it is slightly over-ripened.
 If the flesh is stiff and fresh it is still good and edible.
 If the flesh is rotting then chop off the rotten parts and use the good ones.

 - Then slice these into semi-circles.

 - Step 4: Now, wash the sliced bitter melon (karela) and squeeze it between two palms.
 I squeeze lightly as a lot of benefits are in its juice.
 (The more you squeeze juice the less bitter it is.)
 Discard the juice.
 This will cut some bitterness of the vegetable.
 (You can drink this juice actually if you dare, it’s nutritious.)

 Hurray!
-The Prep are done and we can proceed to gravy.
-The gravy require some cooking time so you can also do washing step while onion tomato gravy simmers on low heat.
+The Prep is done and we can proceed to the gravy.
+The gravy requires some cooking time so you can also do the washing step while onion tomato gravy simmers on low heat.

-- Step 2: Add onions, mix well and saute till onion for 3-4 minutes on medium flame or till they turn soft.
+- Add onions, mix well and saute till onion for 3-4 minutes on medium flame or till they turn soft.

-- Step 4: Add sliced bitter melon to the onion and tomato gravy.
+- Add sliced bitter melon to the onion and tomato gravy.
 Season with salt, sugar, and tamarind pulp. ( If you don't have tamarind pulp, you can use tamarind chutney or sauce too.
 Then DO NOT add sugar.
 I've tried adding barbecue sauce and it tastes yummy, I recommend it only if you like some fusion in your food.)

-- Step 5: Cover and cook for 10-15 minutes until bitter melons (karela)are soft.
+- Cover and cook for 10-15 minutes until bitter melons (karela)are soft.
 You might need to stir at intervals and adjust the heat.